aishack/aishack/tutorials/expectation-maximization-gaussian-mixture-model-mixtures.md

 Another thing we do is normalize the responsibilities for each datapoint.
 This is done only if the total probability is greater than 0 - otherwise you end up with a NaN values in the responsibility matrix - which isn't useful.

+We also used a function that we've not defined yet - `calculate_1d_probability`.
+This function will simply be an implementation of the Gaussian equation.
+You'll see its implementation later!

 ### Step 3: The M step
 Let's move onto the M part now.
 Here, we need to update the various parameters: `pi`, `learned_means` and `learned_std`.
 So let's start out with $N_c$: